2022 Michigan Panthers season: Postseason

-After the 2022 USFL season, the Panthers ended up with a 2–8 record, as they were able to get the 1st round pick and the 1st pick of every other round in the 2023 USFL Draft after beating 1–9 Pittsburgh Maulers on week 10.
-Michigan was eliminated from playoff contention after an 46–24 loss against the Philadelphia Stars.
+After the 2022 USFL season, the Panthers ended up with a 2–8 record, as they were able to get the 1st round pick and the 1st pick of every other round in the 2023 USFL draft after beating 1–9 Pittsburgh Maulers in week 10.
+Michigan was eliminated from playoff contention after a 46–24 loss against the Philadelphia Stars.